 Mr. Bruch is a frequent speaker and panelist on securities enforcement matters, and has been quoted in numerous media publications.
 He graduated from Stanford University (AB History, 1982), and from the University of Iowa College of Law (JD with High Distinction, 1985), where he was the Editor in Chief of the Iowa Law Review and received the Legal Scholarship Award from the law faculty.
 Following graduation, Mr. Bruch was a law clerk to the Hon.
 George E. MacKinnon of the United States Court of Appeals for the DC Circuit.

-Holly Gregory is co-chair of Sidley Austin LLP’s global Corporate Governance and Executive Compensation practice, and counsels publicly held, private and not-for-profit corporations on the full range of governance issues.
-While most of the matters she works on are highly confidential, high-profile matters that are in the public record include advising on governance and accountability mechanisms of the Internet Corporation for Assigned Names and Numbers (ICANN) to replace U.S. government oversight, and advising the Board of The Pennsylvania State University on governance reforms.
+Holly Gregory is co-chair of Sidley Austin LLP’s global Corporate Governance and Executive Compensation practice, and also co-leads its ESG team.
+She counsels publicly held, private and not-for-profit corporations on the full range of governance issues.
+While most of the matters she works on are highly confidential, high-profile matters that are in the public record include advising the Business Roundtable on its 2019 Statement on the Purpose of the Corporation, advising on governance and accountability mechanisms of the Internet Corporation for Assigned Names and Numbers (ICANN) to replace U.S. government oversight, and advising the Board of The Pennsylvania State University on governance reforms.

 Holly played a key role in drafting the OECD Principles of Corporate Governance and has advised the Internal Market Directorate of the European Commission on corporate governance regulation, and the joint OECD/World Bank Global Corporate Governance Forum on governance policy for developing and emerging markets.
 She also drafted the National Association of Corporate Directors (NACD) Key Agreed Principles of Corporate Governance.

-Holly recently completed her term as chair of the American Bar Association’s (ABA) Corporate Governance Committee.
-She currently serves on the ABA Business Law Section Council, is a founding trustee and President of The American College of Governance Counsel, and is a member of The American Law Institute.
-She has served as an adjunct professor at Columbia Business School and as a member of multiple NACD Blue Ribbon Commissions.
+Holly is a founding trustee and President of The American College of Governance Counsel, and is a member of The American Law Institute.
+She served as chair of the American Bar Association’s (ABA) Corporate Governance Committee, and currently serves on the ABA Business Law Section Council.
+She has taught as an adjunct professor at Columbia Business School and has been a member of multiple NACD Blue Ribbon Commissions.